ldss-project/hexarc/docs/developer-documentation/1-persistence/index.md

 [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations, namely:
 - `create`: accepts a query for inserting some documents in the `PersistentCollection`;
 - `read`: accepts a query for retrieving some documents from the `PersistentCollection`;
-- `update`: accepts a query for modifying some documents from the `PersistentCollection`;
+- `update`: accepts a query for modifying some documents of the `PersistentCollection`;
 - `delete`: accepts a query for removing some documents from the `PersistentCollection`.

 A `PersistentCollection` relies on a `QueryLanguage`, which defines the types of query accepted by the